sumup-oss/intl-js/CONTRIBUTING.md

 ## Common commands

-- Continuously transpile and typecheck the code: `yarn start`
+- Continuously transpile and typecheck the code: `npm run start`
-- Continuously run the tests: `yarn test`
+- Continuously run the tests: `npm run test`
-- Run the linter: `yarn lint`
+- Run the linter: `npm run lint`

 ## Troubleshooting

-Make sure that you use Node v16.13 _exactly_, otherwise, the unit tests will probably fail.
+Make sure that you use Node v18.14 _exactly_, otherwise, the unit tests will probably fail.
 Node's localisation data for the `Intl.NumberFormat` API tends to change between minor versions.